Herding cows on a working cattle ranch isn’t as easy as it looks, especially for a city boy.

 My first cattle drive was in the summer of 1992, at a ranch some 150 miles from Yellowstone National Park, set among some of the most beautiful scenery in the U.S. Upon arriving at the Wild West, I was assigned to one of eight beds in the bunkhouse and it turned out, I wasn’t the only person who snored.

-On my first day as a cowboy, we awoke to a delicious homemade breakfast.
+We awoke to a delicious homemade breakfast on my first day as a cowboy.
 But a long rumble outside shattered my comfort: It turned out to be the sounds of about 30 horses galloping into the corral.